Do you have many passions and interests?

 That’s because it’s not your job to come up with ideas.
 It’s not your job to figure this out.

 Ideas come to us when we get out of the way, when we stop over-thinking and over-analyzing.
 How do I know?
 Look at your own life.
 Where, and when, do you get your best ideas?

-I personally get my ideas when I’m taking a walk, meditating, playing with my son, sitting in the sauna, or reading a book.
+I seem to get my ideas when I’m taking a walk, meditating, playing with my kids, sitting in the sauna, or reading a book.

 Solutions appear when I allow my mind to clear.
 When I make space for my inner wisdom to come through.

 You Are Not the Driver

 “We must let go of the life we have planned, so as to accept the one that is waiting for us.”

 It’s not your job to steer your life.
-You are not the driver, you are the car.
+You are not the driver, you are the vehicle.
 You are here to experience life.

 The only thing you have to do is start with what you have.